Two-Guys-and-a-Gal/NLP-Project/README.md

 |  Variables             |    Definition                              |    DataType             |
 | :--------------------   | :---------------------------------------- | :-------------------- |
-repo                  | The name of the specific repository             | object language              | The primary programming language of the repo    | object original              | The contents of scraped readme file within the repo | object more_clean*           | The readme contents cleaned with prep_data function | object unique_words*         | The number of unique words in the more_clean document   | object char_count*           | The number of characters within the more_clean document | object word_count*           | The number of words within the more_clean document | object unique_word_count*    | The number of unique words in the more_clean document | object most_common_word*     | The word that occured most within the document | object 2nd_most_common_word* | The 2nd most commonly occuring word within the document | object 3rd_most_common_word* | The 3rd most commonly occuring word within the document | object 4th_most_common_word* | The 4th most commonly occuring word within the document | object
+repo                  | The name of the specific repository                     | object language              | The primary programming language of the repository      | object original              | The contents of scraped readme file within the repo     | object more_clean*           | The readme contents cleaned with prep_data function     | object unique_words*         | The number of unique words in the more_clean document   | object char_count*           | The number of characters within the more_clean document | object word_count*           | The number of words within the more_clean document      | object unique_word_count*    | The number of unique words in the more_clean document   | object most_common_word*     | The word that occured most within the document          | object 2nd_most_common_word* | The 2nd most commonly occuring word within the document | object 3rd_most_common_word* | The 3rd most commonly occuring word within the document | object 4th_most_common_word* | The 4th most commonly occuring word within the document | object